nandans-summer-camp/data-warehousing-spark/README.md

 You will see that it consists of a bunch of files named with a timestamp.
 Each of these files is a line-delimited json file (also known as json lines format), each JSON represents a tweet object from the Twitter API.
 You can read more about the format on [the Twitter site](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/intro-to-tweet-json).

+Google has written a "connector" that allows Spark to read directly from Google Cloud Storage buckets as though they were hdfs file paths.
+You can read about the connector here: https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage.

 We want to analyze hashtags by looking at their cooccurence with other hashtgs.
 The final object we will want is:

 * A scipy sparse matrix, dimensions NxN, where N is the number of hashtags analyzed.
 The values of the matrix should be the number of times that hashtags i,j coccur in the same tweet (thus it will be a symmetric matrix).